telerik/ajax-docs/controls/pivotgrid/fields/overview.md

 * **Drag and Drop Fileds**- different fields can be moved between control areas using drag-and-drop.

->note All these zones can be hidden and only the data cells with their corresponding column header cells and row header cells could be shown.
+>tip All these zones can be hidden and only the data cells with their corresponding column header cells and row header cells could be shown.
 >